16. Fitness to Practise

 18. Clear reasons will be given for all decisions, including the action taken

 19. Mitigating Circumstances will not be considered in determining whether a student is fit to practise.
-They will however be taken into consideration in determining action.
+They may however be taken into consideration in determining action.
 Mitigating circumstances may include personal circumstances which affected the student’s judgment, but may also include expressed remorse or early admission of specified actions.

 20. The University reserves the right to recover any damages incurred because of students’ actions at any stage of the Fitness to Practise procedure.